eji24/pc-attachment-review-platform-/README.md

 ## Project Proposal Summary
 The PC Attachment Review Platform is a web application that allows users to post and read reviews about various PC attachments such as keyboards, mice, monitors, and more.
 The purpose of the platform is to provide a centralized hub for PC enthusiasts and users to share their experiences, provide feedback, and help others make informed decisions when purchasing PC attachments.

+## Project Status
+We are in the development phase of the project right now.
+The frontend has been largely developed while the backend has yet to be implemented.

+##Challenges Faced
+- Coordinating while having different schedules
+- Ensuring we both have the same style and format
+- Choosing the right color scheme
+- Maintaining consistency
+- Visualising and developing frontend while having no connected backend

 ## Project Requirements
 - Design a user-friendly and intuitive web interface using React, ensuring a smooth user experience.
 - Implement a login system to allow users to create profiles, log in, and manage their reviews.